This post may contain affiliate links. Read our disclosure policy here.

 The Best White Wine Vinaigrette

 While I love the strong flavor of a red wine vinaigrette, this White Wine Vinaigrette recipe is a favorite for all kinds of salads.
-It is also milder than the classic Balsamic Vinaigrette, so it goes great when you want a smooth dressing that doesn’t cover up the salad flavors.
+It is also milder than the classic balsamic vinaigrette, so it goes great when you want a smooth dressing that doesn’t cover up the salad flavors.

 Ingredients